Emphasis: Video Editing

 Marty Gonzalez is weekend anchor of KRON 4 Morning News Weekend.
 He has also traveled the world as a reporter, and he now inspires his students to create quality broadcast journalism.

-Dr. Guerra is a researcher, producer and educator.
+Dr. Guerra is a researcher, producer, and educator.
 His primary research interests include critical educational technologies among low-income Latino students and organic educational technologies.
+He is currently an Assistant Professor at San Francisco State University in the BECA Department.

 Rick Houlberg was a BECA Professor from 1982 to 2012.
 His advice: If you want to be successful in life, study human performance.